Can I build an app that allows me to remotely toggle features on or off for users?

 Frequently Asked Questions

-Can I toggle features for specific users rather than everyone?
+Can I toggle features for specific users or premium members only?

-What happens if the user's device loses internet connection?
+What happens if the user's app loses internet connection while checking a flag?

 Conclusion